amber-smalltalk/amber-documentation/js-glossary.md

 ### What is `bower`?

 Bower is dependency management tool for client-side web packages.
-Each packages can specifies its production dependencies and its development-only dependencies by name and semver version expression.
+Each package can specify its production dependencies and its development-only dependencies by name and semver version expression.
 Package dependencies are specified in `bower.json` file.
 Bower, when asked to install dependencies, looks for dependencies of the project and for dependencies of dependencies all way down, unifies version constraints and then installs all dependencies from all levels of the hierarchy in flat manner (side-by-side) into directory `bower_components`.

 ### Where is `bower` used in Amber?